 An October The Economist/YouGov poll found that almost all voters polled believe the economy is very important, but only 68 percent of voters aged 18 to 29 believe the issue of the economy is very important whereas 77 percent of voters aged 45 to 64 find the economy very important.

-UI political science professor Tim Hagle said older voters might find the economy more important.
+UI Political Science Professor Tim Hagle said older voters might find the economy more important.
 Better economic conditions mean better job opportunities and higher wages, which Hagle said is important to older voters who are responsible for supporting themselves and their families.

-Jayden Khamphilanouvong, a first-year student at the UI and an Independent, said that the economy is his top issue.
+Jayden Khamphilanouvong, a first-year student at the UI and an Independent, said the economy is his top issue.
 While Khamphilanouvong thinks the economy is doing relatively well at the moment, he plans to vote for Trump because he feels he has been more vocal about the economy.

 “I feel like [Trump’s] economic policies are a lot more straightforward,” he said.
 “I feel I haven’t heard enough from Kamala yet on her economic policies.”